Francesco-HART/Wom-Technical-Product/WOM_Platform_Interaction_C2_Diagram.md

 - **Wom App (Container):** The central interface, built with React and TypeScript.
 - **Wom API (Container):** The central node in the system, built with NestJs and TypeScript.
 - **Database (Container):** A SQL-based container that the WOM app reads from and writes to.
-- **Blockchain (Smart contract vetchain):** A blockchain element that interacts with the WOM app through notifications and read/write operations.
+- **Blockchain (Smart contract vechain):** A blockchain element that interacts with the WOM app through notifications and read/write operations.
 - **SMS (Software System):** Represented by Atsuke, it sends SMS messages as part of the platform's operations.
 - **Email (Software System):** Represented by Brevo, it sends emails as part of the platform's operations.